jangocheng/rtmp-pusher/README.md

 # rtmp-pusher

+RTMP Pusher pushes a video to multiple RTMP Addresses.

 ## Requirement

-- FFMpeg 4 or higher
+- FFmpeg 4 or higher

 ## Usage